 If you're looking for an affordable and straightforward life insurance policy to protect you and your family, level term life insurance may be exactly what you need.

 The premium stays the same for the entire time that you own the policy.
-People seeking a reliable expense they can budget for in exchange for coverage will go with a level term life insurance policy.
+People seeking a fixed expense they can budget for will go with a level term life insurance policy.
 By law, even if you have a significant health issue that comes up, such as a heart attack, cancer, or other serious condition, your costs for the premium will not go up.

 The death benefit stays the same for the entire time you own the policy.
 Insurers are obligated to provide you coverage until the end of your contract.
 The only time the death benefit can change is if you agree to a reduction in the death benefit because you want to reduce your premium payment or if there is a rider that allows you to increase the death benefit in exchange for a higher premium.